hraberg/akeem/README.md

 Unlike these Lisps Akeem does not generate assembly in text form.
 Akeem is inspired by Clojure in the sense that there's only a JIT compiler to simplify the overall implementation.
+Also, like Clojure, the compiler is planned to stay close to a normal procedural language, with limited TCO and no CPS.

 Most of the implementation is in [`lisp.s`](https://github.com/hraberg/akeem/blob/master/lisp.s).
 It